seoyounghwang/Samurai-Pizza-Cats-seoyounghwang/README.md

 3. Run `npm run seed:database` to seed your local database
 4. Run `npm start` in the root folder to start the client and server in parallel.

-Note: Alternatively, you can run `npm start` for the client and server in separate terminals
+Note: Alternatively, you can run `npm start` for the client and server in separate terminals.

 ## Server Notes